eHealthAfrica/generator-eha/component/templates/_README.md

 grunt test:watch
 ```

+### Local Development

+Local development is made easy, simply make use of either `npm link` or `bower link` to link the local component to your client application and then use `grunt watch` to continuously build the project.

 ### Transpiling templates (html2js)

 Transpiling our html templates into js allows us to neatly push them into the `$templateCache`.